Stakely/stakely-docs/docs/staking-api/pharos/signing.md

   return { r, s, v};
 }
-// Get serialized_tx_hex and raw_tx_hex_hash from stake action response (see MonadActionResponseDto in API reference)
+// Get serialized_tx_hex and raw_tx_hex_hash from stake action response (see Pharos action response model in API reference)

 const signature = await signUnsignedTxWithPk({serialized_tx_hex, raw_tx_hex_hash})
 // With the Signature you need to pass it to the /prepare endpoint